 Please ask an event staff member for assistance if needed with any elevator, escalator or lift.

 Brewers staff members are trained in emergency preparedness, including with respect to the evacuation of guests with disabilities.
 In the event of an emergency, wheelchair attendants will be available to assist guests requesting such assistance.
 Additional Brewers staff members are available to assist guests with disabilities in the event of an evacuation.
-Should there be an immediate need to evacuate Miller Park, guests will be given instructions via the public address and caption systems.
+Should there be an immediate need to evacuate American Family Field, guests will be given instructions via the public address and caption systems.
 The evacuation/exit instructions will also be posted on the scoreboard and televisions located throughout the concourses.
 Unless all electrical power sources are rendered inoperable, elevators will remain fully operational during emergency situations and available for use in evacuation of those with accessibility needs.
 If elevators are not operable, guests requiring assistance should contact a Brewers staff member.

 First Aid Rooms presented by Aurora Health Care®